 - 3D anatomic modeling laboratory.
 Pediatric radiologists create 3D models of complex anatomy from CT scans and MRI scans in order to help surgeons plan their approach.

 - Minimally invasive surgery.
 This approach is used to lessen tissue damage and pain.

 - Proton beam therapy.
 Children with cancer stand to benefit the most from proton beam therapy, and conversely can suffer the greatest long-term harm from conventional radiation therapy because their organs are still developing.

 - Specialized surgeries.
 Mayo Clinic in Minnesota is one of the few medical centers in the United States with the expertise to perform specialized surgeries for children with ear, nose and throat disorders, such as laryngotracheal reconstruction, airway stenting, and integrated surgery and sclerotherapy for complex vascular anomalies.

 Innovative research focused on children with ear, nose and throat conditions

-The Mayo Clinic pediatric otorhinolaryngology team has developed innovative treatment options and includes national and international leaders in pediatric aerodigestive care, pediatric airway reconstruction, and pediatric cleft lip and palate surgery.
-Learn more about pediatric otolaryngology research at Mayo Clinic here.
+Our pediatric otolaryngology team has developed innovative treatment options and includes national and international leaders in pediatric aerodigestive care, pediatric airway reconstruction, and pediatric cleft lip and palate surgery.
+Learn more about pediatric otolaryngology research at Mayo Clinic.

-Talk with your doctor about whether an innovative clinical trial may be right for your child.
+Talk with your doctor about whether an innovative clinical trial might be right for your child.
 In addition, Mayo Clinic is a member of the Children's Oncology Group.
 This large collaboration among hospitals gives children access to clinical trials that offer the latest in treatments for childhood cancers.

 The Mayo Clinic Comprehensive Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, recognizing scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.